Historical buildings and structures of Yarmouth, Maine: Larrabee's Landing

 Two homes exist around the Gilman and Larrabee's Landing Road triangle.
 Beyond Burbank Lane, at 38 Larrabee's Landing Road, is the former home of Mrs. Bucknam.
 The original part of the house dates from 1835 and is believed to have been expanded by William Bucknam for his mother.
 It later became the home of New Hampshire natives Nelson and Fannie Burbank, for whom Burbank Lane was built.
 They owned and operated Burbank Farm from 1913 to 1936.
 The house of Charles Bucknam, at number 68, is the final home before Royall Point Road.
 It was built in 1835.

-The only house originally on today's Royall Point Road was the farmhouse at the number 70.
 Nearby Callen Point was where Captain Walter Gendall was killed in 1688 while taking supplies to his troops building a fort on the southern side of the river.
 There was a wharf which served the farm.

-At the end of Barn Road, which is off Highland Farms Road (formerly Vaill Point Road), is Parker Point's (formerly Mann's Point), named for Yarmouth's first inn owner, James Parker (1687–1732), a native of Groton, Massachusetts Bay Colony.
+At the end of Barn Road, which is off Highland Farms Road (formerly Vaill Point Road), is Parker Point's (formerly Mann's Point), named for Yarmouth's first inn owner, James Parker, a native of Groton, Massachusetts Bay Colony.
 This was home to one of the garrisons set up to protect against Native Indian attacks.